itzjac/bytecave/gamedesign/looting.md

 ### The visuals

- * A minimum accessible area where to spawn loot and guarantee
+ * A minimum accessible area/volume where to spawn the loot

  * VFXs, chests and all the loot must contain animation and VFx for visual feedback when opened

- * Network validated, depending what design desicion was taken, multiple players should access to every item in the loot and "fight" for its ownership
+ * Network validated, multiple players should be able to access every item in the loot and "fight" for its ownership

 ### The genre

-Most commonly abused in with Dungeon Crawlers type of game, it is possible to find
+Most commonly abused in the Dungeon Crawlers genre, it is possible to find  also looting in

  * First/Third/OTS person

- * Dungeon crawlers and the isometric camera
+ * Dungeon crawlers with the isometric camera